 Dynamic changes are happening in the job market in response to technological shifts and the low unemployment rate.
 Skilled labor shortages are rampant across multiple sectors, leading employers to seek out work-based learning opportunities to attract and train workers.

-At WorkingNation’s fifth Town Hall event, Work-Based Learning: Building a Better Future for Job Seekers and Employers, held at the Federal Reserve Bank of Boston on October 2, expert panelists discussed the solutions for developing a skilled workforce through on-the-job training.
-Whether they are apprenticeships, mentoring, co-ops or internships, work-based learning can come in many forms, and each one has their strengths and challenges in implementing them equitably.
+At WorkingNation’s fifth Town Hall event, Work-Based Learning: Building a Better Future for Job Seekers and Employers, held at the Federal Reserve Bank of Boston on Oct.
+2, expert panelists discussed the solutions for developing a skilled workforce through on-the-job training.
+Whether they are apprenticeships, mentoring, co-ops or internships, work-based learning can come in many forms, and each one has its strengths and challenges in implementing them equitably.

 Quality on-the-job training programs can represent scalable solutions that can keep workforces ahead of the technological curve.
 With 6.7 million job openings and millions of Americans still stuck in unemployment and underemployment, employers are exploring their options in how to close the skills gap.
 Many are discovering the best way is to create a workforce pipeline is by aligning with government and workforce development boards.